Dark solitons in a trapped gas of long-range interacting bosons: Ground State

+where $A$ is a constant.
+Naturally, and similarly to Eq.~(\ref{ref_torture1}), we note that the density cannot become negative.
+Hence, the TF density consists of the {\it central lobe} of Eq.~(\ref{eqn_tf1}), while the rest of the spatial domain is padded with a zero background.
 In this case, the amplitude $A$ of the solution can be derived via the normalization condition~(\ref{nc}), namely by the following transcendental equation:

-where $L=\sqrt{g/(2 \beta)} \cos^{-1}(\Omega^2/(2 \beta A))$ is the effective ``TF radius''.
-We have solved this equation numerically for different parameter values; e.g., for $\beta=\Omega=0.1$ and $\mu=1$, we find $A=0.706$; notice that here and in all our numerical computations that follow we set $g=1$.
+where $L=\sqrt{1/(2 \beta)} \cos^{-1}(\Omega^2/(2 \beta A))$ is the effective ``TF radius''.
+We have solved this equation numerically for different parameter values; e.g., for $\beta=\Omega=0.1$ and $\mu=1$, we find $A=0.706$.
 This, then, enables us to produce an approximate profile for the TF density which is also compared with the corresponding numerical result in the top two rows of Fig.~\ref{ex_gs}.
-The first row thereof presents the comparison of the relevant waveforms, while the second row illustrates the modes (i.e., frequencies) of the BdG (stability) analysis.
+The first row thereof presents the comparison of the relevant density profiles, while the second row illustrates the collective frequencies of the BdG (stability) analysis for both cases, $\beta=0$ (left) and $\beta=0.1$ (right).
 While the agreement is not as remarkable as in the local case (presumably due to the enhanced curvature of the solution, especially near $x=0$), we still obtain a reasonable approximation of the corresponding ground state profile.
-Indeed, this prompts one to think that, presumably, despite the $\mu \ll \Omega$ setting, the TF limit has not been yet reached.
+Indeed, this prompts one to think that, presumably, despite the $\mu \gg \Omega$ setting, the TF limit has not been yet reached.
 In light of that, we considered a far larger value of $\mu=10$, for which repeating the calculation yields an analytical estimate of $A=6.4371$ for $\beta=0.1$ (based on the solution of Eq.~(\ref{eqn_tf2})).
-In that case, as can be seen in the bottom two rows of Fig.~\ref{ex_gs}, the analytical expression of Eq.~(\ref{eqn_tf1}) captures very accurately the numerically obtained solution, not only for $\beta=0$, but also for the nonlocal case of $\beta=0.1$.
-It is also interesting to note that while the known frequencies of the TF cloud in the absence of the nonlocal effect $\omega/\Omega=\sqrt{n (n+1)/2}$~\cite{stringari,siambook} are precisely captured (see, e.g., the bottom left panel), there is a significant upshift of the relevant frequencies (i.e., downshift of the period of the respective modes) for $\beta=0.1$, as shown in the bottom right panel of Fig.~\ref{ex_gs}.
+In that case, as can be seen in the third and fourth rows of Fig.~\ref{ex_gs}, the analytical expression of Eq.~(\ref{eqn_tf1}) captures very accurately the numerically obtained solution, not only for $\beta=0$, but also for the nonlocal case of $\beta=0.1$.
+It is also interesting to note that while the known frequencies of the TF cloud in the absence of the nonlocal effect $\omega/\Omega=\sqrt{m (m+1)/2}$ for positive integer $m$~\cite{menotti,stringari,siambook,derosi} are precisely captured (see, e.g., the bottom left panel), there is a significant upshift of the relevant frequencies (i.e., downshift of the period of the respective modes) for $\beta=0.1$, as shown in the bottom right panel of Fig.~\ref{ex_gs} \panos{both for $\mu=1$ and for $\mu=10$}.